Rangers F.C.: Crest

 Unusually for a football club, Rangers have two different official crests.
 Today the original scroll crest appears on the club's strips whereas the lion rampant club crest is used by the media, on club merchandise and on official club documents.
 Both crests have undergone minor variations since their introduction.
 It is believed that the scroll crest, representing the letters RFC overlapping, has been used since the club's formation in 1872, although the oldest remaining piece of memorabilia containing this crest is from the 1881–82 season.
 The scroll crest was replaced in 1959 with the lion rampant club crest which featured a lion rampant, an old-style football and the club's motto Ready, which was shortened from Aye Ready (meaning Always Ready in Scots), all surrounded by the team name, Rangers Football Club.
 The lion rampant club crest was modernised in 1968; the lion rampant, team name, club motto and old style football all remained.
 It was again updated slightly in the early 1990s and then once more in 2020 to the current version.
 The modern circular crest is regularly used on club merchandise and by the media; it has never featured prominently on the club strip.
 In 1968 the scroll crest made a return appearing on the chest of the club shirt for the first time while the modernised club crest was still the club's official logo.
 The scroll crest first appeared on the teams shorts for the start of the 1978–79 season.
+In 2021 the club unveiled a 150th anniversary crest that was to be used during the 2021–22 season.

 The way the scroll crest has appeared on the club shirt has varied slightly through the years.
-Between 1990 and 1994 'Rangers Football Club' and the 'Ready' motto appeared above and below the Crest respectively.
-Between 1997 and 1999 the scroll crest featured within a shield.
+Between 1990 and 1994, 'Rangers Football Club' and the 'Ready' motto appeared above and below the Crest respectively.
+Between 1997 and 1999, the scroll crest featured within a shield.
 After a successful end to the season in 2003, which delivered Rangers a Domestic Treble and their 50th league title; five stars were added to the top of the scroll crest, one for every ten titles won by the club.
 The team wore a special crest on 8 December 2012 in a home league match against Stirling Albion, to commemorate the 140th anniversary of their formation.
 '1872–2012' appeared above the scroll crest with the words '140 years' featuring below.